- When do you need an operation?

 A cataract does not usually damage your eye in any way.
 A cataract in one eye cannot lead to any damage in the other eye, and you cannot use the good eye too much and damage it.
 Similarly, sit close to the television if this helps you see it better: this will not damage your eyes.
 A cataract often develops in the other eye, but many people only get one in one eye.

 Many cataracts do get worse, especially if you are middle aged and have diabetes.
 Many people with diabetes do eventually need cataract surgery.

 Mature cataract...very dense with very poor vision.
-Such cataracts are uncommon except in the most deprived communities. larger
+Such cataracts are uncommon in the UK. enlarge

 Cataract...nuclear sclerosis.
-Cataract is slightly brown, and colours do not seem as bright to the patient larger
+Cataract is slightly brown, and colours do not seem as bright to the patient enlarge .

 An operation to remove the cataract is usually the only way to